gamcoh/Object-Detection-Tools/README.md

 }
 ```

-Upload images and annotations to Cloud Object Storage Bucket:
+Upload the images and the annotations:
 ```
 python upload2bucket.py
 ```